fomightez/PubMed_Central_ID_Converter_for_humans/README.md

 A Python-based library for using the PubMed Central ID Convert API for dealing biomedical and scientific literature in modern Python/Jupyter ecosystems.
 Use the library to get PubMed Central identifiers, PubMed identifiers (PMIDs), and DOI identifiers for scientific literature.
 In an opionated choice, the default format for the results is a Pandas dataframe; however, this can be adjusted via flag/argument settings.
-The provided demonstration notebook illustrates using the Pandas dataframe to make a lookup table / key-value mapping.
+If you aren't familiar with Pandas, the provided demonstration notebook illustrates convenient steps, such using the Pandas dataframe to make a lookup table / key-value mapping.
 It is largely kernel agnostic as far as Python goes, which means you can use it in JupyterLite as well as in more standard Jupyter where a typical ipykernel is involved.
 At present, command line use of the library is not compatible with Pyodide/JupyterLite.
 Command line use is fully allowed in a typical system with a POSIX system shell (Bash/zsh-type) where standard Python is installed.
 Set your email address once and use the tool subsequently without supplying it each time.
 (Email address is needed by NCBI in efforts to help insure you play nice with API use.)